 Can Vegans Eat Chocolate?

-I’ve had a lot of people ask me, “Is there any vegan chocolate candy?”
+I’ve seen a lot of people ask, “Is there any vegan chocolate candy?”

-Yes, there is vegan chocolate candy and vegans can eat dark chocolate.
-If you prefer a creamier “milk chocolate” candy then it has to be a chocolate made bar with a dairy-free milk like rice milk.
-I really like the Enjoy Life rice milk chocolate and dark chocolate candy bars, they’re absolutely delicious!
+Yes, there is vegan chocolate candy!
+Vegans can eat dark chocolate candy and “milk” chocolate that is made with dairy-free milk.
+I really like these vegan rice milk chocolates and these dark chocolate candy bars.
+They’re absolutely delicious!

 I’ve tried a lot of vegan Halloween candy over the last few years so I thought I should share what I’ve found to be the best!

-When I look for vegan Halloween candy or any candy for that matter, it obviously has to be vegan and I would prefer it to be organic if possible.
+When I look for vegan Halloween candy (or any candy), it obviously has to be vegan and I would prefer it to be organic if possible.
 If it’s fair-trade certified or contains locally sourced ingredients, that’s a big bonus.

 What Halloween Candies are Vegan?

 Finding mainstream accidentally vegan candy at big box stores like Walmart or Target really isn’t that difficult.
 There are many well-known brands of candy that are accidentally vegan!
 You were probably eating them before you were vegan.